Outdoors, Mountain, Nature, Person, Painting, Valley, Landscape, Scenery, Panoramic, Canyon

 Job Duties:

-• Attend and participate in staff meetings
+• Attends and participates in staff meetings

 Knowledge, Skills & Abilities (KSAs):